mac-comp240-fox-f23/activities_early_pointers/README.md

 ## Your tasks

 ### First Steps
-- Add your name in a comment at the top of each file you edit!
+- Add your name(s) in a comment at the top of each file you edit!
 (Good practice for homework where you will lose points if it is not there)
+- Also, add your name(s) to this README document: Some of you have Github usernames that are very different from your actual names.
+This makes it easier to know quickly who is who!

 ### Task 1: Passing data by value versus passing data by pointer